 Cheeseburger pie is the perfect and quick combination of our favorite cheeseburger flavors.
 All that's missing is the bun, but you'll never miss it.
 The bun is replaced with a flaky and easy to make crust.
-This recipe comes together quickly and is the perfect dinner when everyone feels like burgers, but no one wants to grill outside.

 Pat in the Pan Crust

 In the recipe, I suggest using a pastry blender to combine the ingredients, but your fingers can do just as a good a job.
 Another plus about using your hands, it makes it easy to know right away if you've added enough water for the dough to hold together.
 You can feel it!